Looking for the best snake traps in 2020? Then you're in the right place!

 I recommend this trap to individuals who need to catch multiple snakes and would like to be able to capture additional pests like mice as well (although we don't recommend it).

 Any of these traps would work well for the average individual.
-Out of all of them, our personal favorite is the Jarrod's Humane Snake Trap.
+Out of all of them, our personal favorite is the Cahaba Snake Trap.

 Captured serpents can be released in a safe location and the adhesive poses no risk to animals of any kind.